-Dr. Mohsen Badiey is the Deputy Dean of the College of Earth, Ocean, and Environment.
-He is also a Professor of Physical Ocean Science and Engineering Program in CEOE's School of Marine Science and Policy.
+Dr. Mohsen Badiey is currently serving as Acting Dean of the College of Earth, Ocean, and Environment.
+He was appointed Acting Dean effective July 1, 2015, as Dean Nancy Targett serves as Acting President of the University of Delaware until a new president is seated.
+CEOE's School of Marine Science and Policy.

 Dr. Mohsen Badiey will serve as Acting Dean of the University of Delaware’s College of Earth, Ocean, and Environment effective July 1, 2015.